ClimateCodeFoundation/ccc-gistemp/readme.txt

 To run ccc-gistemp:

     python tool/run.py

-To run only one step (0-5), give a -s <step> argument.
+That command runs steps 0 through 5.
+To run only a single step or a shorter sequence of steps, use the -s argument.
 For instance:

+    python tool/run.py -s 3         # Runs just step 3
-python tool/run.py -s 1
+    python tool/run.py -s 0-3,5     # Runs steps 0,1,2,3,5 (omitting 4)

 We use this directory structure: